EnterpriseDB/tpa/docs/src/configure-source.md

 ## Local source directories

-You can use TPAexec to provision Docker containers that build Postgres and/or extensions from your local source directories instead of from a Git repository.
+You can use TPA to provision Docker containers that build Postgres and/or extensions from your local source directories instead of from a Git repository.